hrishi-008/cat-dog-predictor/README.md

 4. Open the provided URL in your web browser to access the app.
 5. Upload an image and see the model's prediction for cat or dog.

+## See the App in Action
+Visit [Cat-Dog Predictor App](https://is-that-cat-or-dog.streamlit.app/) to see the app in action!

 Feel free to explore the code, experiment with different images, and enhance the app as you see fit!
 If you have any suggestions or improvements, feel free to contribute.

 ## Contributors